4 Truths About Why People REALLY Are Fat

 4) People are stressed and not rested enough.

 People are working more hours than ever and dealing with an onslaught of modern issues, such as how to pay for both their kids’ education and senior care for their parents.
-There also are concerns such as school shootings and terrorist attacks.
 These factors mean that many people are experiencing high anxiety and sleep deprivation, both of which can cause a spike in the stress hormone cortisol.
 When cortisol levels stay consistently high, the body responds by retaining fat more easily.
 Cortisol also makes it hard for the body to retain or build metabolically active muscle.
 Immune system function also can be compromised, and individuals may forgo physical activity because of sickness or pain.

 Regardless of how much willpower an individual might demonstrate, social factors still put a person at a disadvantage when it comes to losing weight.
 Until people actively address these elements, staying slim and healthy will continue to be more challenging than is necessary.